Asingh027/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 #### DevOps

 * Test the deployment and configuration of the DevOps tools.
-* Test the integration of the DevOps pipeline with the development process.
+* Test the integration of the DevOps pipeline with the development process by utilizing PyTest and Playwright.

 #### Create an initial web page template for MyWebClass.org
 * Test the responsiveness and functionality of the web page template.